-If you're a do-it-yourself enthusiast looking for a new project, you may have come across recipes for home-made toothpaste.
+If you're a do-it-yourself enthusiast looking for a new project, you may have come across recipes for homemade toothpaste.
 But is it a good idea to make your own toothpaste?
 Here's what you need to know before you make DIY toothpaste.

 Commercial toothpastes help remove plaque and debris from the teeth and along the gumline.
 Some toothpastes may have additional purposes, like whitening or reducing sensitivity.

 Abrasives are responsible for removing stains and food debris from your teeth.
-Commercial toothpastes include gentle abrasives like dehydrated silica gels or hydrated aluminium oxides.
+Commercial toothpastes include gentle abrasives like dehydrated silica gels or hydrated aluminum oxides.
 These ingredients are specially designed to not scratch the tooth enamel.

 Commercial toothpastes also have ingredients called humectants that keep the product from drying out.
 Humectants like glycol and glycerol keep the toothpaste soft and smooth.

 Of course, commercial toothpastes also have flavorings.
 Saccharin, sorbitol and other sweetening agents give toothpastes their pleasant tastes.

 The ingredients that you may find in recipes for DIY toothpastes are quite different from the ingredients in commercial toothpastes.
 Some recipes include ingredients you'd find around the house, like lemon juice, coconut oil and baking soda.
 Other recipes incorporate ingredients like clay or charcoal.

 For flavor and scent, people may add essential oils like spearmint, peppermint or cinnamon.